makeplans/makeplans-custom-forms/readme.md

 By default the required fields are based on your verification method.
 Name is always required.
 If you have SMS verification then phone number is a required field, and if you have selected e-mail verification then e-mail address is required.

 In addition you can have basic client side requirement of filling out fields.
 This is done by setting `data-required` attribute to `true`.
-There is a HTML5 attribute for required fields but as browser behaviour differs and it is not supported in all browsers we recommend that you specify `data-required="true"` instead of `required≈"true"`.
+There is a HTML5 attribute for required fields but as browser behaviour differs and it is not supported in all browsers we recommend that you specify `data-required="true"` instead of `required="true"`.

 Standard field example: `{% street 'Your street', 'data-required="true"' %}`

 Custom field example: `{% text 'Car model', 'car_model', 'data-required="true"' %}`

+Please be aware that this is only done client side in the browser.
+We do not do any server side verification of these additional required fields.

 ### Additional options